hardikasnani/sentiment-analysis-leveraging-lstm/README.md

 brand, or service was to the customer.
 These `insights` are extremely useful because they are not only an indicator of `customer satisfaction` but also companies can use them to `drive business decisions`.

-Three different sentiment analysis model are built leveraging a `deep learning` approach that will utilize the `customer reviews` of `Amazon products`.
+Sentiment analysis models are built leveraging a `deep learning` approach utilizing the `customer reviews` of `Amazon products`.
 Since `Long Short Term Memory Network` (LSTM) is very effective in dealing with long sequence data and learning long-term dependencies, it is used for automatic sentiment classification of future product reviews.